zloirock/core-js/README.md

 ### Configurable level of aggressiveness

 By default, `core-js` set polyfills only when they required.
-That means that `core-js` check is a feature available and works it correctly or not and if it has no problems, `core-js` use native implementation.
+That means that `core-js` check is a feature available and works correctly or not and if it has no problems, `core-js` use native implementation.

 But sometimes `core-js` feature detection could be too strict for your case.
 For example, `Promise` constructor requires the support of unhandled rejection tracking and `@@species`.